Updated February 26th, 2019

 Cost of the Home

 It should go without saying that the cost of your home will have a big impact on the cost of your mortgage.
-But consider how property taxes or renovation plans will also impact your mortgage.
+But consider how property taxes or renovation plans will impact your mortgage.
 Additional payments or loans may affect your ability to make monthly payments.

 Adjustable-rate loans may also increase the price of the mortgage by increasing the interest rate over time.
 Interest rates may change depending on the adjustment periods of the loan and market conditions.

 Buyers can affect the overall cost of their mortgage by choosing the best loan with the best interest rate for their situation.
 Prepare before you take out a mortgage loan.
-Talk to a lender as it may impact the overall price of your mortgage.
+Talk to a lender as it may impact the overall cost of your mortgage.

 Need a real estate agent to help you find that house of your dreams?
 Call Clever.
 Clever’s Partner Agents are the best agents in your area and you could even get a buyer’s rebate for working with them.
 Call us today at 1-833-2-CLEVER or fill out our online form to start.